ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-23-ceasefire-trade-brent-crash.md

 > **CAUTION — Iran Denies Direct Talks.
 Says Trump Is "Manipulating Markets."**
 >
 > Iran's response is skeptical to hostile.
 Speaker Ghalibaf denied any "negotiations" took place and called Trump's claims an effort to "manipulate markets" and "escape the quagmire."
 Iran's position: the US announcement is designed to lower energy prices and buy time for military repositioning.
-This is a critical credibility gap — if Iran doesn't confirm the talks, the 5-day window may be more of a head-fake than a genuine off-ramp.
+This is a critical credibility gap; if Iran doesn't confirm the talks, the 5-day window may be more of a head-fake than a genuine off-ramp.

 *Our Take: This is the first genuine ceasefire signal in 24 days of war.
-Even if Iran is publicly denying talks (expected — they can't appear to negotiate under fire), the fact that Trump is pausing strikes is material.
+Even if Iran is publicly denying talks (expected, they can't appear to negotiate under fire), the fact that Trump is pausing strikes is material.
 Markets are pricing in a 30–40% probability of a deal within 5 days.
 If talks collapse by Friday, we retrace violently.
 If they hold, this is the bottom for risk assets and the top for oil.
-Trade accordingly — this is a binary event.*
+Trade accordingly.
+This is a binary event.*

 ---